 • fluid mechanics,

-• AI and Big Data, and
+• AI and Big Data as well as

 • digital humanities.